getAlby/.github/profile/README.md

 - **Secure Processes:** Ensuring the safety and integrity of every Bitcoin transaction.

-Alby equips users and developers with tools and APIs for effortlessly integrating Bitcoin into apps and web platforms, eliminating the complexities of direct Bitcoin handling.
+Alby equips users and developers with tools and APIs for effortlessly integrating bitcoin into apps and web platforms, eliminating the complexities of direct bitcoin handling.
 Initiated as an open-source endeavor, we continue to co-create and refine our tools in collaboration with the community.

 Our main projects:
 - **Alby Browser Extension:** lightning integration to the web, wallet management & control, keys handling
 - **Nostr Wallet Connect:**  connect apps to control lightning node or wallet over Nostr (NIP-47)
 - **Lightning Tools:** set of helpful tools to develop lightning web apps
+- **Alby JS SDK:** JavaScript SDK for the Alby OAuth2 Wallet API & the Nostr Wallet Connect API
+- **LndHub.go:** accounting wrapper for the Lightning Network, provides separate accounts for end-users
 - **Pkgzap:** tip npm packages and their dependencies